masqomar21/antrean-ticket-printer/README.md

 };
 ```

-- `web_url`: The URL of the web page to generate the ticket screenshot.
 - `socket.url`: The URL of the Socket.IO server.
 - `socket.topik.printNomorAntrean`: The topic to listen for print commands.
 - `socket.topik.status`: The topic to emit status updates.